 These are some answers to frequently asked questions about pancreatic cancer.

-A: The pancreas is a glandular organ, located deep in your abdomen (belly).
-It is located behind your stomach and in front of your spine.
+The pancreas is a glandular organ.
+It’s located deep in your belly (abdomen).
+It’s behind your stomach and in front of your spine.
 Your pancreas is about 6 inches long.
 It has a wide head with a body that tapers to a narrow tail.
 Your pancreas makes enzymes and hormones.
-The enzymes mix with bile to help with the digestion of food, especially fats, sugars, and proteins.
+The enzymes mix with bile to help you digest foods, especially fats, sugars, and proteins.
 Your pancreas makes the hormones insulin and glucagon.
 These hormones help your body control the level of sugar in your blood.
 Both of these hormones help your body use and store the energy it gets from food.

-A: Pancreatic cancer is cancer that starts in your pancreas.
-No one is entirely sure why people get this type of cancer.
-Experts think that normal cells undergo a series of changes, leading to permanent cell changes, and eventually cancer.
+Pancreatic cancer is cancer that starts in your pancreas.
+No one is sure why people get this type of cancer.
+Experts think that normal cells undergo a series of changes.
+This leads to permanent cell changes, and eventually cancer.